Table of Contents

 - Follow the scientific method.
 Make sure your process is based on a thorough understanding of the random nature of the stock market and that it takes into consideration the range of performance outcomes.
 The high-frequency models commonly tend to disagree on the future stock prices.

 - Mind the high competition when planning the competitive edge.
 While there is a possibility to gain the upper hand by exploiting the information no one else knows about, you should not rely on it entirely.
 Other models will catch up and adapt sooner than you think.

 - Don’t look too far into the future.
 Increasing the capacity of the machine learning model leads to a drop in performance.
 The further you want to predict the future stock prices, the less accurate your predictions will get.

 Following these tips will not automatically solve all problems connected to building effective stock market ML models.
 There’s also the issue of high-quality data and high-quality annotation.
 Feeding your model with subpar data will lead you nowhere, even if you follow all the above tips and design the top-performing algorithm.
-If you want to get the best dataset for your model, contact us now, and we’ll make sure you get high-quality, case-specific, and secure data annotation.

 Get Notified ⤵